 - Mentors benefit from the relationship by practicing leadership skills, gaining a new connection, and likely learning something new from their mentee.
 Mentors are welcome to ask their mentee questions if they find an area they are interested in exploring further in which the mentee holds expertise.

 It is up to you and your mentor or mentee to decide how, when, and where you want to pursue your mentoring relationship.
 It is likely that most of your communication will occur by phone or electronically via email or video call.
-You should consider setting up in-person meetings if you are located near each other or attending the same event.
+You should consider setting up in-person meetings if you are located near each other or are able to attend the same event.

 If you've completed the six month mentoring relationship, go to the My Mentoring Relationships page and click on "Finish Relationship."
-This will open your availability to be able to take on a new mentee in the program if you had previously been at your maximum number of mentees.
+This will open your availability to be able to take on a new mentee/mentor in the program if you had previously been at your maximum number of mentees.
 Mentees can use this resource to learn how to successfully end the relationship.
+There is no limit to the number of times an individual can participate, the only limitation is that mentees match with one mentor at a time.

-If the mentoring relationship isn't working out, please kindly discuss your decision to end the relationship with your mentee.
+If the mentoring relationship isn't working out, please kindly discuss your decision to end the relationship with your mentee or mentor.
 Go to the My Mentoring Relationships page and mark the relationship as “Abandoned.”
+Being sure to mark your relationships as finished or abandoned helps DAA keep track of mentoring relationships and gauge success of the program.
+When you end a relationship, you will receive a request to complete a survey.
+The information you share will also help DAA gauge the success of the program and determine where to make improvements.

 Any DAA member can enroll as a mentor

 .
-You will be instructed to choose your preferences for various demographics and also to complete your member profile.10) Who are the mentees?
+You will be instructed to choose your preferences for various demographics and also to complete your member profile.9) Who are the mentees?

-Mentees are women who are looking for help to support their professional development.11) Can I have more than one mentee?
+Mentees are DAA members who are looking for help to support their professional development.10) Can I have more than one mentee?

 - After enrolling as a mentor, go the Find a Mentee page and select the criteria you want to use for your mentee search.